lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 #### PC

-On the PC you should preferably use Slime v2.19 (newer versions may work, but will show a warning on startup).
+On the PC you should preferably use Slime v2.20 (newer versions may work, but will show a warning at startup).